Image: from a book entitled The Life and Death of Cardinal Wolsey | Authors: George Cavendish, Hans Holbein, and Bruce Rogers

 In an attempt to be rid of him, Henry first had Fisher accused of not reporting all the “revelations” of the nun of Kent, Elizabeth Barton.
 In feeble health, Fisher was summoned to take the oath to the new Act of Succession.
 He and Thomas More refused to do so because the Act presumed the legality of Henry’s divorce and his claim to be head of the English Church.
 They were sent to the Tower of London, where Fisher remained 14 months without trial.
 Finally both men were sentenced to life imprisonment and loss of goods.

 When the two were called to further interrogations, they remained silent.
 On the supposition that he was speaking privately as a priest, Fisher was tricked into declaring again that the king was not supreme head of the church in England.
 The king, further angered that the pope had made John Fisher a cardinal, had him brought to trial on the charge of high treason.
 He was condemned and executed, his body left to lie all day on the scaffold and his head hung on London Bridge.
 More was executed two weeks later.
-His Liturgical Feast Day is June 22.
+John Fisher's liturgical feast is celebrated on June 22.

 Today many questions are raised about Christians’ and priests’ active involvement in social issues.
 John Fisher remained faithful to his calling as a priest and bishop.
 He strongly upheld the teachings of the Church; the very cause of his martyrdom was his loyalty to Rome.
 He was involved in the cultural enrichment circles as well as in the political struggles of his time.
 This involvement caused him to question the moral conduct of the leadership of his country.